codesydney/code-sydney-playbook/docs/pull-request.md

 ## Steps
 - For a video overview, click [here](https://www.youtube.com/watch?v=xbD5lDCzvP8)

+#### Starting with a Github Issue
+- All tasks must start with a [Github Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)
+  - Go to Issues and click New Issue
+  - Write down all the relevant details in the Issue
+  - Link your team's project board by clicking "Projects" and selecting the relevant board
+- Once you are starting work on the issue, go to your team's project board and move the Issue to In Progress

+#### Writing your code
 - Whenever you work on a new feature, do not develop on the `main` branch.
-We will put some control to prevent this from happening.
+By default, you will not be able to push into the `main` branch.
 - Make sure your repo is up to date with the Github repo, with a `git pull`
 - Create your own feature branch by navigating to the root of the directory and typing `git checkout -b "name-of-feature"`
   - Ideally you will just create one branch per feature or issue, to allow for easy merging and code review later on